United States women's star Rapinoe to retire at end of season

 "To be able to play one last World Cup and one last NWSL season and go out on my own terms is incredibly special," she added.

-Last July she received the highest civilian honour in the United States when President Joe Biden awarded her the Presidential Medal of Freedom.
+Last July she received the highest civilian honor in the United States when President Joe Biden awarded her the Presidential Medal of Freedom.

 Rapinoe was the first footballer to receive the award and one of just six female athletes or coaches.